vbshnsk/pivo-games-backend/README.md

 * Typescript

-As well as additional open APIs: dictionaries, song lyrics databases, trivia databases etc, and cloud API's to deploy.
+As well as additional open APIs: dictionaries, song lyrics databases, trivia databases etc, and cloud APIs to deploy.